Often our worth is put in the world’s view of loving ourselves, not at all on how to cultivate self-love.

 “I don’t have all the answers but I know that God does”.

 He is the father, and leader of all of us.
-Therefore, he is the greatest teacher on loving ourselves.
+Therefore, He is the greatest teacher in loving ourselves.

 We love because God first loved us.
 (1 John 4:19)

 For God loved the world so much that he gave his only Son so that everyone who believes in him may not die but have eternal life.
 (John 3:16)

 God’s love is so great He will never leave or forsake us.

 Biblical Truth #2 Living in Kindness